-- (1) On August 27, 2021, the Company drew down the entire US\$125 million loan from IDB Invest granted December 23, 2020.
-The facility is comprised of an IDB Invest senior loan for US\$74 million, US\$36 million from the China Fund for co-financing in Latin America and the Caribbean and US\$15 million of mixed funding from the Clean Technology Fund.
-The first two tranches, for a total of US\$110 million, are at a variable rate and are payable in 16 installments of different amounts starting June 15, 2025 and ending December 15, 2032.
-The US\$15 million CTF loan is accruing interest at a fixed rate of 1% annually and is payable in one single installment on December 15, 2032.
-The purpose of the loan is to finance the construction, operation and maintenance of the Calama wind farm.
-The facility uses an innovative financial instrument that encourages the acceleration of decarbonization by monetizing the real reduction in carbon dioxide (CO2) emissions through the early closing of coal-fired power plants whose generation will be substituted by the Calama wind farm.
-If there is no carbon credit market, the loan structure will set a minimum price for emissions that will be used to lower the cost of the CTF loan. - (2) On July 26, 2022, the Company signed a green loan agreement with Scotiabank for USD 250 million.
-It drew down the first loan for USD 150 million on July 28th, and the remainder was disbursed on September 7th, both with semi-annual interest payments and principal payable in one single installment in July 2027.
-The loan is accruing interest at a variable rate, based on the SOFR plus a spread.
-To hedge against interest rate risk, the Company invested in interest rate swaps with Banco de Chile for a notional amount equivalent to 70% of the loan principal.
-The SOFR then became fixed at an average rate of 2.872% annually. - (3) On November 16, 2022, the Company signed a green loan agreement with BCI for USD 35 million to finance renewable energy projects.
+- (3) On November 16, 2022, the Company signed a green loan agreement with BCI for USD 35 million to finance renewable energy projects.
 It will expire May 22, 2024.
 It has been documented by a simple promissory note recording the obligation to make payment on the agreed date.
 There are no financial or operating restrictions except regarding the use of funds, and the Company can prepay it without being charged any prepayment fee. - (4) On December 15, 2022, the Company signed a five-year loan agreement with Banco Santander for a total committed amount of USD 170 million.
 It drew down the first USD 77 million on December 15, 2022 to pay for the purchase of shares in the San Pedro Wind Farms in Chiloe.
-The remaining USD 93 million was drawn down on February 15, 2023.
-The principal is payable in one single installment on December 14, 2027.
+The remaining USD 93 million can be drawn down through February 15, 2023.
+The principal is payable in one single installment on December 15, 2027.
 The loan is accruing interest at a variable rate, based on the 6-month SOFR plus a spread.
 To hedge against interest rate risk, the Company invested in interest rate swaps with Banco Santander for a notional amount equivalent to 70% of the loan principal.
 The SOFR then became fixed at an average rate of 3.418% annually for that portion of the loan effective March 15, 2023, the effective date of the derivative. - (5) On December 15, 2022, the Company assumed the long-term project financing totaling USD 79.4 million owed by Energias de Abtao S.A. (owner of the San Pedro 2 Wind Farm) to Banco Itaú, Consorcio Seguros de Vida and Banco Consorcio.
 USD 4.3 million of that loan expires in 2023.
 In assuming this debt, EECL agreed to prepay all principal owed no later than October 15, 2024.
 The Company paid interest accrued on, and through, December 27, 2022 (USD 1.3 million) and received a set-off of USD 2.4 million because of the breakage of the interest rate swap held with Banco Itaú.
-This loan was accruing interest at the 6-month LIBOR, plus 4%, and the usual project financing restrictions were in place, in addition to EECL's guarantee to cover debt servicing.
-The loan was prepaid in its entirety on February 15, 2023, so the company was released from those restrictions.
+The loan is accruing interest at the 6-month LIBOR, plus 4%, and the usual project financing restrictions are in place, in addition to EECL's guarantee to cover debt servicing.